zixflow/zixflow-node-sdk/readme.md

 ### Installing the SDK
 The preferred way to install the Zixflow SDK for node js is to use the npm package manager for node js.<br>

-Go to your node js project directory.
+Go to your node js project root directory.

 > cd your_project_directory